lukaszkups/lukaszkups-old/content/blog/0003_delegated_vs_direct_jquery_on_method.md

 ---
 kind: article
 created_at: 7 January 2015
-title: Delegated vs direct jQuery .on() method
+title: Delegated vs direct jQuery event binding
 tags: ['blog']
 ---

-#Delegated vs direct jQuery .on() method
+#Delegated vs direct jQuery event binding

-Today I would like to show the difference between `.on()` methods:
+Today I would like to show the difference between two event binding methods (as a example I will take `.on()` method:

 - direct: